fbpx

 1. What will happen with my case?

-If your matter is now before the AAT or if you submit a new application before 14 October 14 2024, it will be managed by the Administrative Appeals Tribunal.
-Many matters currently before the AAT will be resolved before the new Tribunal begins.
+If your matter is now before the AAT or if you submit a new application before 14 October 2024, it will be managed by the Administrative Appeals Tribunal.
+Many issues currently before the AAT will be resolved before the new Tribunal begins.

 If your case has not been resolved by 14 October 2024, it will be automatically transferred to the Administrative Review Tribunal.
 You won’t have to do anything.
 You will continue to receive information and updates about your case from the Administrative Review Tribunal.